-Certification While a candidate bears the ultimate responsibility for the administration and conduct of the campaign, the treasurer, as the candidate's agent, performs the important functions of depositing and disbursing funds, keeping accurate accounts, and administering the financial affairs of the campaign reporting.
+While a candidate bears the ultimate responsibility for the administration and conduct of the campaign, the treasurer, as the candidate's agent, performs the important functions of depositing and disbursing funds, keeping accurate accounts, and administering the financial affairs of the campaign reporting.
 A candidate may also appoint himself or herself as treasurer or deputy treasurer.
-The treasurer must be registered to vote in Montana, 13-37-203, MCA.